brentmin/DSC180A-replication/README.md

 In your terminal type 'python run.py data' to run the project

 # Notebooks
-There are no relevant notebooks for this project yet.1
+There are no relevant notebooks for this project yet.

 # References
 You can find the original SASRec paper and the paper that this project was inspired by.
+You can also find the github repositories for the corresponding papers.